Nautilus: Shell

 Nautili are the sole living cephalopods whose bony body structure is externalized as a planispiral shell.
 The animal can withdraw completely into its shell and close the opening with a leathery hood formed from two specially folded tentacles.
-The shell is coiled, aragonitic, nacreous and pressure-resistant, imploding at a depth of about 800 m.
+The shell is coiled, aragonitic, nacreous and pressure-resistant, thought to be imploding at a depth of about 800 m.
 The nautilus shell is composed of two layers: a matte white outer layer with dark orange stripes, and a striking white iridescent inner layer.
 The innermost portion of the shell is a pearlescent blue-gray.
 The osmeña pearl, contrarily to its name, is not a pearl, but a jewellery product derived from this part of the shell.

 Internally, the shell divides into camerae (chambers), the chambered section being called the phragmocone.
 The divisions are defined by septa, each of which is pierced in the middle by a duct, the siphuncle.
 As the nautilus matures, it creates new, larger camerae and moves its growing body into the larger space, sealing the vacated chamber with a new septum.
 The camerae increase in number from around 4 at the moment of hatching to 30 or more in adults.

 The shell coloration also keeps the animal cryptic in the water.
 When seen from above, the shell is darker in color and marked with irregular stripes, which helps it blend into the dark water below.
 The underside is almost completely white, making the animal indistinguishable from brighter waters near the surface.
 This mode of camouflage is called countershading.

 The nautilus shell presents one of the finest natural examples of a logarithmic spiral, although it is not a golden spiral.
 The use of nautilus shells in art and literature is covered at nautilus shell.